 Best Permanent Color: Wella ColorCharm Permanent Liquid Hair Toner

 If you’re fairly well-practiced in the DIY color department, go ahead and reach for this permanent toner.
 With special technology to improve penetration and saturation, it ensures your newly toned blonde won’t fade.
-Also nice: It’s available in eight different shades of blonde so you can find the one that’s just right for you, and rings in at a super affordable price, too.
+Also nice: It’s available in eight different shades of blonde so you can find the one that’s just right for you and rings in at a super affordable price, too.

-What to Look For in a Toner for Blonde Hair
+What to Look for in a Toner for Blonde Hair

 Using a toner with purple pigments in it is a surefire way to freshen up your blonde and counteract unwanted yellow tones.
-As Laudat explains, the purple tones in the product correct yellow undertones by neutralizing them: Purple falls opposite to yellow on the color wheel, which means depositing these complementary colored pigments will effectively cancel it out.
+As Laudat explains, the purple tones in the product correct yellow undertones by neutralizing them: Purple falls opposite to yellow on the color wheel, which means depositing these complimentary colored pigments will effectively cancel it out.